 Interest rate risk is the risk that the College may face should interest rate variances affect the fair value of investments.
-The College investment policy stipulates that the College manage its exposure to interest rate risk by limiting the duration of investment and structuring the maturity of investments to mature at various points in the year, with a maximum duration for fixed-income securities of 42 months from the time of purchase until maturity.
+The College investment policy stipulates that the College manage its exposure to interest rate risk by limiting the duration of investment and structuring the maturity of investments to mature at various points in the year, with a maximum duration for fixed-income securities of 48 months from the time of purchase until maturity.

 Although bonds are issued with clearly defined maturities, an issuer may be able to redeem, or call, a bond earlier than its maturity date.
-The College must then replace the called bond with a bond that may have a lower yield than the original yield.
+The College may then have to consider replacing the called bond with a bond that may have a lower yield than the original yield.
 The call feature causes the fair value to be highly sensitive to changes in interest rates.
 Bond maturities, not factoring in any call provision they may contain, mature over the next three and one-half years as follows:

-Fair l Market Value Investmer Investment Maturities (in months)
+Fair N Aarket Value Investment Maturities (in months)

-(6/30/2021 0-12 13-24 25-42
+6 /30/2022 0-12 13-24 25-48

-\$ 5,589,944 4,041,750 507,191 1,041,003
+•

+\$ 4,324,769 989,823 1,465,886 1,869,060